 The expectation is that Apple will reduce the bezels to allow for a bigger screen.
 Display technology has evolved in such a way as to accommodate smaller bezels, and smaller bezels is likely to mean an even bigger screen.

-Currently you'll find either a 27in or 21.5in display on the iMac.
+Currently you'll find either a 27in or 21.5in display on the iMac, as we said at the beginning, back in 2007 these screens were 20in and 24in.
 With many modern displays larger than 30in, the 27in iMac display looks small by comparison and the 21.5in is just tiny.

-The rumours (via the China Times) suggest that the new smaller iMac screen will measure 23in diagonally.
+In April 2020 there were rumours (via the China Times) suggesting that the new smaller iMac screen will measure 23in diagonally.
 Our own calculations suggest the smaller model could gain a 24in display without Apple having to change the dimensions of the iMac.

 With smaller bezels we could conceivably see a 30in display on the larger iMac without the display being much bigger.
 In fact, we could potentially see a 32in screen on a larger iMac - similar to Apple's new Pro Display XDR which measures 32in and offers 6K resolution.